mrvidalciandt/mrvidalciandt.github.io/index.md

                 // Deep link for Instagram and Facebook if (isUserComingFromInstagram || isUserComingFromFacebook) {
-                    // Attempt to open the app via deep link window.location = "ethmobileapp://"; // Change to your app's deep link
+                    // Attempt to open the app via deep link window.location.href = "ethmobileapp://"; // Change to your app's deep link
                     // Fallback to App Store or Play Store after a delay setTimeout(function() {
                         // Check if user is on iOS or Android